The Morals of Hilda: Reviews

 In the December 16, 1916 issue of the Motion Picture News, Peter Milne writes:

 As The Morals of Hilda is based on a situation that always fails to convince, the entire picture is of an unconvincing nature.
 A couple from some "old country" migrate to America without first having gone through the formality of a marriage ceremony.
 In their country, there were no marriage laws.
 Passing over the fact that all countries have marriage rituals of some sort or another, it seems rather peculiar that the pair should have rebelled at having their union legalized in America.
 Licenses aren't very expensive.

-In the December 16, 1916 issue of the The Moving Picture World, the reviewer states:
+In the December 16, 1916 issue of The Moving Picture World, the reviewer states: